strata-mvc/strata/guidebook/1.0/digging-in/models/02-app-models.md

 {% highlight bash linenos %}
 Scaffolding model Artist
-  ├── [ OK ] src/model/Artist.php
+  ├── [ OK ] src/Model/Artist.php
-  ├── [ OK ] src/model/Entity/ArtistEntity.php
+  ├── [ OK ] src/Model/Entity/ArtistEntity.php
-  └── [ OK ] tests/model/ArtistTest.php
+  └── [ OK ] test/Model/ArtistTest.php
+  ├── [ OK ] test/Model/Entity/ArtistEntityTest.php
 {% endhighlight %}

 ## Building a data supplier

-The ideas behind models not associated to a Wordpress custom post type is to have a unique place where you can hold information in a meaningful way.
-For instance, the `Artist` model can supply a list of genre's.
+The idea behind `AppModels` not associated to a Wordpress custom post type is to have a single unique place where you can store information and behavior in a meaningful way.
+For instance, the `Artist` model can supply a list of genre's throughout the application.

 {% highlight php linenos %}
 <?php